RAGi vs Microsoft Copilot — An In-Depth Comparison of Enterprise AI Assistants

 3. Deployment Model & Data Security

 RAGi supports on-premise deployment, allowing enterprises to install the AI system on their own servers and ensure all data processing occurs within the corporate network.
-This is essential for industries subject to strict regulatory oversight — including finance, healthcare, defense, and government.
+This is essential for industries subject to strict regulatory oversight - including finance, healthcare, government, and critical infrastructure.
 Enterprises retain full control over where data is stored, who can access it, and how it is processed, without relying on the security commitments of a third-party cloud provider.

 4. Customization & Extensibility